 The attitude toward workplace dynamics and inclusivity has made promising strides over the past decade.
-Where once the conversation was stalled on whether or not measures should be taken to increase diversity in the workplace, there is now a widespread understanding that organizations and businesses with a more diverse workforce perform better.
+Where once the conversation was stalled on whether or not measures should be taken to increase workplace diversity, there is a widespread understanding that organizations and businesses with a more diverse workforce perform better.

-Diversity includes factors such as race, ethnicity, gender identity, and sexual orientation.
-Equity means that everyone has an opportunity to succeed in the workplace regardless of their personal characteristics.
+Diversity includes race, ethnicity, gender identity, and sexual orientation.
+Equity means that everyone has an opportunity to succeed in the workplace regardless of their characteristics.
 Inclusion goes beyond simply having a diverse workforce and focuses on creating an environment where all employees feel welcome and respected.

 Together, these concepts make up the foundation of DEI.
-Organizations that want to create a more inclusive workplace need to focus on all three areas.
+Organizations that want to create a more inclusive workplace must focus on all three areas.
 This article will provide an overview:

 Let’s get started!